 The hotel has a great restaurant and bar right off the lobby that serves a wonderful breakfast.
 If you want something a little less expensive, there are plenty of restaurants that serve breakfast right at the base of the mountain.

 Steamboat is known as Ski Town USA because it has produced more Olympic athletes than any other place in America… So guess where we like to teach our kid how to ski? 🙂

 We don’t expect our daughter to become an Olympian or anything, but we do want her to be able to ski well and safely navigate varying terrain.
 Our daughter has been in ski school in Steamboat, and loved it.
 We also saw a great amount of progress in her ability level while she was there.

 The ski school in Steamboat is conveniently located, right at the base of the gondola, making it easy to pick your child up at the end of their session.

 Child Care in Steamboat

-I would recommend reserving a spot in the Kid’s Vacation Center early because it does tend to fill up fast.
+We recommend reserving a spot in the Kid’s Vacation Center early because it does tend to fill up fast.
 Babies need to be at least 6 months old to use the child care facility and the rates are based on a full day only.
 There is no discount or reduced price for a half day.
-But when your child is old enough to finally ski with you, KIDS SKI FREE!